 Dr Jonathan Fitzgerald

-Dr Jonathan Fitzgerald is Head of Guitar at the UWA Conservatorium of Music and a passionate performer and teacher.Read more
+Dr Jonathan Fitzgerald is Chair of Guitar at the UWA Conservatorium of Music and a passionate performer and teacher.Read more

 A highly experienced teacher and performer, Suzanne Wijsman has initiated many research projects aimed at improving the health and performance of musicians and music students.Read more